-and express their opinions on some of the physical and human features of Eston and suggest possible improvements that could be made to the local area.
-They secure their understanding of the differences between human and physical features.
+Unit 3: How can we use maps to find out about our world?
+Builds on: EYFS - Children have begun to recognise that physical features in some places in the world are human and physical features.
 Future learning: Y3 Unit 1 -Identifying the physical and human geography of Middlesbrough and the North East region, including how elements of these have changed over time.

-Unit 2: What is it like to live in hot and cold places?
-Builds on: EYFS - Children understand some of the understand some of the physical geographical features of the world's cold places.
+Unit 1: What is it like to live in Eston today?
+Builds on: EYFS and Y1 Unit 1 live in hot and cold places?
+Builds on: EYFS - Children understand some of the physical geographical features of the world's cold